martinohmann/hcl-rs/README.md

 serialization.
 Furthermore the provided `Body` and `Value` types can be used to construct HCL data or as a deserialization target.

+Some supporting macros like `body!` to build HCL data structures are provided as well.

 ## Deserialization examples

 Deserialize arbitrary HCL according to the [HCL JSON